DominicLuidold/WS22-AutonomousSystems-III/README.md

 ###### Purpose

 The `pathfinder` node provides both path planning and path length information for the planned paths.
 The `pathfinder` node uses custom `GimmePath` and `GimmePathLength` service messages to communicate with the `scheduler_server` and `inspector` nodes respectively.
-The node uses the path planning algorithm provided by the `move_base` package and calculates the total length of the planned path, which can be used for further analysis and decision making by the `scheduler_server` and `inspector` nodes.
+The node uses the path planning algorithm provided by the `move_base` package (*deprecated*) and calculates the total length of the planned path, which can be used for further analysis and decision making by the `scheduler_server` and `inspector` nodes.

 ###### Functional Principle

 The `pathfinder` node acts as to ROS service servers
-* providing path planning as `provide_path_service`
+* providing path planning as `provide_path_service` (*deprecated*)
 * providing path length calculation as `provide_path_length_service`

-For more details, refer to the individual sections below.
+For detailed information regarding actual path planningn, please refer to the individual runner implementation descriptions available in chapter [*`inspector` package - Functional Principle*](#functional-principle-2).
+For further details regarding the path length planning, refer to the section below.

 <details>
+<summary>Path Length Calculation</summary>

+The length of the path is calculated using the TurtleBot's current position, which is based on the custom `PoseTF` message (see [*`current_pos` package*](#current_pos-package) for more details), as well as the saved coordinates of the targeted token.
+The euclidean distance is utilized as the method of measuring the distance between the two points, using both coordinate's `x` and `y` values.

+</details>

+<details>
-<summary>Deprecated: Path Planning</summary>
+<summary><i>Deprecated:</i> Path Planning</summary>

-Originally, it was planned to get the path in this way, but instead, the `SimpleActionClient` by `move_base` was used.
+The original intention was to use the `/move_base/make_plan` service which was later on replaced by the custom behavior implemented in the `MoveBaseRunner` class, utilizing the `SimpleActionClient` implementation (pleaser refer to [*`inspector` package - Functional Principle*](#functional-principle-2) for more details).

 To calculate the path, the node uses the `/move_base/make_plan` service provided by the [`move_base` package](https://wiki.ros.org/move_base).
-The path is calculated by getting the TurtleBot's current position using the custom `PoseTF` message (refer to [*`current_pos` package*](#current_pos-package) for more details) which is converted to a `Pose` message provided by the [`geometry_msgs` package](https://wiki.ros.org/geometry_msgs).
+The path is calculated by letting the TurtleBot's current position using the custom `PoseTF` message (refer to [*`current_pos` package*](#current_pos-package) for more details) which is converted to a `Pose` message provided by the [`geometry_msgs` package](https://wiki.ros.org/geometry_msgs).
 Finally, the path planning is handed over to the mentioned `make_plan` service, using both the TurtleBot's current location and the target token's coordinates as input.

 To enhance the pathfinding process, the TurtleBot only considers every tenth point in the generated path as its target destination.
 This optimization reduces the number of path calculations and speeds up the time it takes to reach the desired token.

-</details>

-<details>
-<summary>Path Length Calculation</summary>
-The path length calculation was done via the euler distance from the start to the endpoint.
-It receives a `GimmePathLength` request and answers with a simple distance.

-The below part was planned, but could not be used.
-The path length calculation logically depends on the path planning logic described in the section above.
-It receives a `GimmePathLength` request and calculates the length of of a path by iterating through each `PoseStamped` in the path, calculating the euclidean distance between consecutive poses and summing up the distances.

-The `PoseStamped` used is provided by the [`geometry_msgs` package](https://wiki.ros.org/geometry_msgs) containing a reference coordinate frame and a timestamp.[^pose-stamped]

 </details>